-All facilities, including BTM:NG Resources and Class Year Transmission Projects, must also complete Section A, below.
+All facilities, including BTM:NG Resources, Energy Storage Resources and Class Year Transmission Projects, must also complete Section A, below.

-A. Ad lditional Information: Nameplate MW: Nameplate MVA: Auxiliary Load: For temperature sensitive units, provide MW vs. temp curves and indicate maximum summer and winter net capability below: Maximum summer net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 90 degrees F: • Maximum winter net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 10 degrees F: 1.
+Α. Ad ditional Information: Nameplate MW: Nameplate MVA: Auxiliary Load: For temperature sensitive units, provide MW vs. temp curves and indicate maximum summer and winter net capability below: Maximum summer net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 90 degrees F: • Maximum winter net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 10 degrees F : 1.
 One set of metering is required for each generation connection to the new ring bus or existing Connecting Transmission Owner station.
 Number of generation connections: 2.
 On the one-line indicate the generation capacity attached at each metering location.
 (Maximum load on CT/PT) 3.
 On the one-line indicate the location of auxiliary power.
 (Minimum load on CT/PT) Amps 4.
 Will an alternate source of auxiliary power be available during CT/PT maintenance?
 Yes No 5.
 Will a transfer bus on the generation side of the metering require that each meter set be designed for the total plant generation?
 Yes No (If yes, indicate on one-line diagram).
-8. What type of control system or PLC will be located at the Developer's facility?
+6. What type of control system or PLC will be located at the Developer's facility?
+7 7.
+What protocol does the control system or PLC use?
+Please provide a 7.5-minute quadrangle of the site.
+Sketch the plant, station, transmission and property line.
+Physical dimensions of the proposed interconnection station:

-9. What protocol does the control system or PLC use?
-10. Please provide a 7.5-minute quadrangle of the site.
-Sketch the plant, station, transmission line, and property line.
-11. Physical dimensions of the proposed interconnection station: 12.
-Bus length from generation to interconnection station: 13.
-Line length from interconnection station to Connecting Transmission Owner's transmission line.
-14. Tower number observed in the field.
-(Painted on tower leg): 15.
-Number of third-party easements required for transmission lines, if known: 16.
-In addition to the above information, as applicable, for BTM:NG Resources, please also provide the following information: Interconnection Customer or Customer-Site Load:kW (if none, so state) Existing load?
-Yes No If existing load with metered load data, provide coincident Summer peak load: If new load or existing load without metered load data, provide estimated coincident Summer peak load: Is the facility in the Transmission Owner's service area?
-YesNo Local provider:
+10. Bus length from generation to interconnection station: 11. transn Line length from interconnection station to Connecting Transmission Owner's nission line.
+12. Tower number observed in the field.
+(Painted on tower leg): 13.
+Number of third-party easements required for transmission lines, if known: BTM: sNG Resources 14.
+In addition to the above information, as applicable, for BTM:NG Resources, please also le the following information: Interconnection Customer or Customer-Site Load:kW (if none, so state) Existing load?
+Yes No If existing load with metered load data, provide coincident Summer peak load: If new load or existing load without metered load data, provide estimated coincident Summer peak load: Is the new or existing load in the Transmission Owner's service area?
+YesNo Local provider: Energ y Storage Resources 15.
+In addition to the above information, as applicable, for Energy Storage Resources, please also provide the following information: Energy storage capability (MWh): Minimum Duration for full discharge (i.e., injection) (Hours):